 This is a chronic and progressive condition which affects a lot of cats, not just Persians.
 The walls of the heart become thicker and the heart’s ability to pump blood lessens.
 Blood clots can migrate to other areas of the body, especially the hind quarters, and this may cause paralysis in the back legs.
 It’s mostly an elderly cats’ illness, but an inherited kind can affect very young cats and even kittens.
 Signs to look for include panting and wheezing, difficulty in breathing, sluggishness, and lack of appetite.
 If you take your cat for regular checkups, though, the vet can usually pick it up just by listening to his heart.
 He can then be put on blood thinners and other medicines to help get rid of excess fluid and improve the heart’s performance.
 In the meantime, keep the cat’s environment as calm and quiet as possible.
 Stress is very bad for him.

 Sadly, this is one of the diseases to which Persians are particularly prone.
-It’s a hereditary condition causing multiple cysts in the kidneys.
+It’s a hereditary condition causing multiple cysts in the kidneys, but has been pretty much eradicated through DNA testing.
 The cat is born with the cysts, which increase in size as he grows, and in the end, they will damage the kidneys and lead to kidney failure.
 This usually happens in young adulthood but can manifest itself in older cats too.
 The cat loses weight, loses his appetite, has a coat that’s in poor condition and drinks frequently.
 Despite this, he’s often dehydrated.
 His kidneys become enlarged and he has mouth problems like ulcers, pale gums, and very bad breath.
 Blood and urine tests show poor kidney function and high toxicity levels.